RoshiniUdayaKumar/cpp_programming/README.md

 Build a program for calculating the area and perimeter of various geometric shapes  using separate functions for each shape.

 Ex7:Simple Calculator Program: Create a program that acts as a basic calculator, allowing users to perform addition, subtraction, multiplication, and division.
 Use functions for each operation.

+## Why this repository?
+I believe C++ is fundamental for any individual to master.
+I made this repository to help individuals who start learning C++.
+Also, for me to refer for my interview preparations. 😉